neil7057/pjl_host_system/README.md

 -   Create a Procfile in your app in the root directory with the following content `web: gunicorn leos_oreos.wsgi:application` and a blank line at the end.
 -   Log in to Heroku dashboard.
 -   Temporarily disable Heroku from collecting static files during deployment using adding the variable  DISABLE_COLLECTSTATIC to 1.
 Go to Heroku dashboard, open settings and reveal config variables to achieve this.
+-   In the Heroku dashboard, link to github via the deploy tab.
--   Commit your changes to VSC using `git add .`, `git commit` & `git push` in the terminal
+-   Commit your changes to VSC using `git add .`, `git commit` & `git push` in the terminal.
+THese will then automatically deploy to Heroku after each git push.
--   Then to deploy your site to Heroku use the command `git push Heroku main`
 -   Your site will now be deployed without any of the static files (CSS, JavaScript & Media files)
 -   In Heroku go to your app, click on activity to check if it has finished deploying and once it has go to the settings tab
 -   Scroll down to 'Domains' and copy the 'your app can be found at' URL
 -   Back in VSC go to settings.py and add your deployed site's URL to the ALLOWED_HOSTS list
--   `git add .`, `git commit` & `git push` again and then `git push Heroku main` to push your changes
+-   `git add .`, `git commit` & `git push` to push your changes
 -   Once the site has finished deploying you should be able to navigate to the deployed site's URL and see your site content, though it will be a little strange-looking without CSS & media files.
 -   You now need to replace the Django secret key in your settings.py (if you included it there) with an environment variable to keep it safe.
 To do this you can use a Django secret key generator online e.g. [djecrety](https://djecrety.ir/), copy the key it provides.
 -   Go to your Heroku app's dashboard, open settings and reveal config variables and add a new variable with a key of SECRET_KEY and a value of what you just copied.
--   In VSC, if you have used your secret key in settings.py, go back to your GitPod dashboard, click on your avatar to go your your GitPod user settings and select 'variables'
+-   In VSC, if you have used your secret key in settings.py,
 -   Add a key of SECRET_KEY and a value of a different Django secret key from your online key generator (djecrety or similar)
--   In settings.py and change the SECRET_KEY to `SECRET_KEY = os.environ.get('SECRET_KEY', '')`
+-   In settings.py change the SECRET_KEY to `SECRET_KEY = os.environ.get('SECRET_KEY', '')`
 -   Below it change the value of DEBUG to the following `DEBUG = 'DEVELOPMENT' in os.environ` to dynamically change whether the app is in DEBUG mode depending on whether it is the development or deployed site
--   `git add .`, `git commit` & `git push` again and then `git push Heroku main` to push your changes
+-   `git add .`, `git commit` & `git push` to push your changes
--   You can also tell Heroku to automatically deploy so you don't need to push changes to both GitHub and Heroku each time - you'll find this under the Deploy tab on your Heroku app.

 #### Setting Up Your Static Files on Your Deployed Site using Amazon Web Services (AWS)